dat-tran05/robust-ensemble-kd/docs/report/report.md

 Ensemble distillation extends KD by aggregating predictions from multiple teachers into a single student (You et al., 2017).
 Several methods address how to best combine teacher knowledge: Fukuda et al. (2017) randomly select teachers during mini-batch training to capture complementary knowledge, Du et al. (2020) use multi-objective optimization in gradient space to handle conflicting teacher gradients, and Zhang et al. (2022) weight teachers by prediction confidence.
 However, these approaches primarily target average accuracy improvements rather than group robustness.

 Deep ensembles naturally improve worst-group accuracy through model diversity (Ko et al., 2023), but whether these benefits transfer through distillation remained unclear until recently.
-Studies on bias in single-teacher KD revealed that teacher errors can amplify during distillation—students may become *more* biased than their teachers due to reduced model capacity (Lukasik et al., 2023; Hooker et al., 2020).
+Studies on bias in single-teacher KD revealed that teacher errors can amplify during distillation.
+Students may become even more biased than their teachers due to reduced model capacity (Lukasik et al., 2023; Hooker et al., 2020).
 This effect is exacerbated in ensemble settings: when teachers share similar biases, simple averaging of their outputs reinforces rather than cancels these biases, causing the consensus gradient direction to minimize average error at the expense of minority groups.
 Addressing this bias amplification problem requires moving beyond simple averaging to adaptive teacher weighting.

 ### AGRE-KD: Gradient-Based Teacher Weighting

 AGRE-KD addresses bias amplification through gradient-based teacher weighting.
-The key intuition: if a teacher's gradient points in the same direction as a biased model's gradient, that teacher is likely giving biased advice for this sample—so we should trust it less.
+The key intuition is that if a teacher's gradient points in the same direction as a biased model's gradient, that teacher is likely giving biased advice for this sample, so we should trust it less.

 For each sample $x_i$, AGRE-KD computes a per-teacher weight based on gradient alignment.
 Let $\ell_i^t(\theta)$ denote the KD loss between the student (with parameters $\theta$) and teacher $t$, and $\ell_i^b(\theta)$ the KD loss with respect to a biased reference model.
 The sample-wise teacher weight is: